 (8) If the landlord is a tenant under a lease (the head lease) of the land or premises that are the subject of the small commercial lease and the landlord, as the tenant, is provided rent relief under the head lease, the landlord must pass on the benefit of the rent relief to the tenant under the small commercial lease.

+[Clause 7 amended: SL 2020/176 r.
+10.]

 8. Giving effect to rent relief

 Rent relief under this Code may be given effect by the landlord and the tenant under a small commercial lease by —